When Should You Seek Marriage Counseling And Does It Actually Work?

 So, the sooner you decide to go for couples counseling, the better.

-That said, it is advisable to seek out marriage counseling at any time you realize your marriage needs assistance.
-Regardless of how long the problems have existed, you should still aim to give marriage counseling a try instead of resigning yourself to the thought that this is the way you will always be as a couple and before calling it quits.
+That said, it is advisable to seek out marital counseling at any time you realize your marriage needs assistance.
+Regardless of how long the problems have existed, you should still aim to give marital counseling a try instead of resigning yourself to the thought that this is the way you will always be as a couple and before calling it quits.

 Many couples who have endured years of marital struggles find that with the help of their counselor, they can restore the friendship, empathy, love, and trust which characterized their relationship in its earlier days.